-In the coming weeks, we’ll be releasing an in-depth, step-by-step guide on how to expand your Amazon business to Shopify.
-It’ll teach you everything you need to know to quickly get your own store up and running with all of your Amazon products.
+We’ve released an in-depth, step-by-step guide on how to expand your Amazon business to Shopify.
+It teaches you everything you need to know to quickly get your own store up and running with all of your Amazon products.

 About the Author

 Gennifer is the Marketing Manager at ByteStand, where she lives and breathes customer service education while sipping coffee in her pajamas.

 So you’ve got some products that are fulfilled by Amazon and other products that are fulfilled by you or another service.
 How the heck do you set up your shipping and fulfillment services so that the right orders go to the right place?read more